ShayMotion/learn-co-sandbox/CLI/README.md

 ## Code of Conduct

-Everyone interacting in the Test::3 project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'Shayan'/test-3/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the CLI project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'Shayan'/CLI/blob/master/CODE_OF_CONDUCT.md).